Fore people: Sorcery

 Another notable aspect of the traditional Fore belief system is a belief in sorcery.
 The Fore view sorcery as a chaotic force that works to uproot the status quo, though not necessarily as an instrument of evil.
 It is seen as a source of power and wealth and a valid way to defend against other kinship groups.
 Battles and migrations among the Fore have often been caused by accusations of sorcery.
 Problems within a kinship group may be blamed on sorcery, although there is a dichotomy between the North and South Fore in this belief.
 The North Fore tend to fear attacks from other villages or kinship groups, while among the South Fore the fear is more of sorcery attacks from within family groups, possibly due to bribes given to sorcerers by enemy groups.
 To protect against attacks by enemy villages, the Fore make an effort to keep outside sorcerers from being able to access leavings or water holes.

 Sorcerers within a kinship group were originally seen as defenders of the village, but the kuru epidemic caused this view to shift.
 Sorcery attacks by insiders were thought to be the cause of the disease.
 This led to community meetings at which the unknown sorcerers were begged to cease the attacks.

 Many Fore people converted to Christianity after contact with missionaries from 1957 onwards, and have denied the efficacy of sorcery.

-Nokoti in folklore

-Nokoti is a forest spirit common in Fore folklore.
-A nokoti is portrayed as a tall masculine man carrying a small axe or small bag that contains his magical power.
-A nokoti would live in an isolated mysterious part of the forest, such as an unusual rock formation or misshaped tree.
-The area in which nokoti live (ples masalai in Melanesian) is considered sacred and should not be disturbed.
-Any person that intrudes would be afflicted with illnesses caused by the Nokoti kionei (Nikoti's poison).
-For example, if a family with a child slept overnight in the ples masalai, the nokoti would steal and hide a lock of the child's hair.
-If the hair was not found, then the child would die from illness.
-Adults would not die, but their genitalia would become inflamed.